MelanieLinares/portfolio-new/site/content/post/a-new-test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           ### Why not test the entire site?

-          The NCDOT website consists of several subsites and pages, but are based off templates and reusable components.
-Sites like this are constantly adding new content, but rarely change the underlying CMS structure.
+          The NCDOT website consists of several subsites and pages based on templates and reusable components.
+Sites like this are constantly adding new content but rarely change the underlying CMS structure.
 By identifying a representative set of pages the audit process takes less time and is more effective.